 We already have quarters.
 Why did Chuck E. Cheese go through the hassle of minting its own coinage when it could have simply installed a laundromat change machine?

 Chuck E. Cheese and Aussie strip clubs employ the same brilliant strategy of batching mental transactions.
 Every monetary exchange incurs a cognitive cost, if from nothing more than the conscious decision to spend money.
 The overhead is nominal for most standard transactions, but relatively massive compared to a micropayment.

 By forcing customers to make a large upfront commitment, these establishments avoid imposing a cognitive load on every subsequent exchange.

-Casinos employ the same strategy with poker chips and slot tokens: Gamblers wager more freely with play money they’ve already bought.
-Sure they can cash out, but that’s an additional transaction cost, this is one of the main reasons why people prefer online casino gambling instead.
+Casinos employ the same strategy when you play casino on console, poker chips and slot tokens: Gamblers wager more freely with play money they’ve already bought.
+Sure they can cash out, but that’s an additional transaction cost.

 People have been failing to effectuate micropayments since the early days of the internet.
 A machine-payable web, where you pay for the content you consume, or pay-per-byte internet protocols – these sound like great ways to finely optimize the allocation of resources.
 But no matter what fancy new technology is employed – Digicash!
 Millicent!
 FirstVirtual!
 CyberCash!
 Blockchain! – micropayments never cease to be a bad idea.

 And now the Bitcoin Lightning Network.
 With instant transactions and exceptionally low fees, This Time is Different.